Educate Tomorrow's Parents

 Fortunately I had the benefit of parenting classes, which were required before becoming licensed as a foster parent.
 I was surprised to learn so much about children’s needs, and effective ways to respond and encourage their growth.
 This was new information I had not encountered in high school, college, or graduate school.
 My discovery of this valuable information illuminated a serious gap in the way we prepare people for parenting.
 I wondered: Doesn’t everyone who becomes a parent need to know how to provide for and protect a child?
 Why isn’t this information widely available, especially for those with the greatest life challenges?
 Why aren’t we taught this information before we have children so we can be better prepared?

 Within a few years of becoming a foster parent, my home was filled to capacity with foster children.
 I was now acutely aware of the many, many children in need.
 And I was aware that more children were entering foster care on a daily basis.
-I became haunted by all the children aching for love and praying for their parents to change.

 There is no shortage of hurt and wounded children, both inside and outside the Child Protective System.
 There are not enough open homes or open beds or open arms to hold them all.
 There is not enough love to completely heal the hurt caused by a parent who gave them birth but cannot parent them well.
 Hurt children, yearning for connection, are the teens who are most eager and least prepared to create a family.
 In turn, they frequently give rise to another generation of hurt children.